taniietrinh/Benefits-With-Friends/Benefits-With-Friends_STD.md

 Actions/sample input data/expected outcomes:

-1. User click the update button - System will show the EB as it would during creation
+1. User clicks the update button - System will show the EB as it would during creation
 2. User changes workplace from “Taco Bell” to “McDonald’s” -
-3. User changes description of EB from “Free tacos” to “Free chicken nuggets” - The system will ask for confirmation
+3. User changes description of EB from “Free tacos” to “Free chicken nuggets”
+4. Clicks "Update EB" button - The system will ask for confirmation
-4. User click confirm - EB is updated with new information
+5. User clicks confirm - EB is updated with new information

 Postconditions: The EB is updated on the website and database.
 ****